 In January 2012, the Agency updated its guidance to companies developing antibiotics, covering how they should carry out studies to test these medicines' benefits and risks:

 This is accompanied by an addendum giving information on how to study medicines for specific indications.
-This addendum was released for public consultation in July 2012:
+The final addendum was published in November 2013 following a public consultation:

 - Addendum on the note for guidance on the evaluation of medicinal products indicated for treatment of bacterial infections

 The Agency is focused on promoting the prudent use of antimicrobials in animals, to limit the development of resistance.
 This goal is addressed in the Committee for Medicinal Products for Veterinary Use strategy on antimicrobials from 2010 to 2015:

 - Draft guideline for the demonstration of efficacy for veterinary medicinal products containing antimicrobial substances